vvalentinov/PythonBootcamp100/src/Day09/README.md

 1. **Dictionaries**
 *Learned how to store and manage data using key-value pairs for efficient lookups and updates.*
 2. **Nesting**
-*xplored nested dictionaries and lists to represent and work with complex, hierarchical data structures.*
+*Explored nested dictionaries and lists to represent and work with complex, hierarchical data structures.*